AstunTechnology/nrw-metadata-portal-docs/docs/accessibility.rst

 Feedback
 --------

-If you cannot access any part of this site or want to report an accessibility problem, please  `tell us <mailto:opendata@cyfoethnaturiolcymru.gov.uk>`__.
+If you cannot access any part of this site or want to report an accessibility problem, please  `tell us <mailto:opendata@cyfoethnaturiolcymru.gov.uk?subject=Data Discovery Enquiry>`__.

 `AbilityNet <https://mcmw.abilitynet.org.uk/>`__ has advice on making your device easier to use if you have a disability.